 Place one cake layer on your serving platter and frost with about 1/4 of the frosting, spreading almost to the edges.
 Top with the next cake layer, press down lightly and repeat with frosting.

 For the top layer, turn the cake over so the bottom of the cake is on top (the flat side and less chance of crumbs).
 Press down on the other two layers gently to stick in place.
 Frost the top layer.

 With your remaining frosting, cover the sides of the cake as thin as possible and then use a bench scraper to scrape it off.
 Some people like the sides almost completely naked, I like a little bit of frosting on the sides.

 Chop a ¼ cup of the cooled candied nuts and sprinkle on top of the cake and garnish with fondant carrots (optional!).
-Refrigerate at least a half-hour before serving as it makes it easier to cut; or cover and refrigerate for next day to give the flavors time to meld.
+Refrigerate at least a half-hour before serving as it makes it easier to cut, or cover and refrigerate for the next day to give the flavors time to meld.